 After checking out some wholesale fish, it’s time to head over to Tsukiji Fish Market, the original wholesale seafood market before Toyosu Market opened in 2018.
 Although the Tsukiji inner market, where the wholesale fish market was housed, has recently been closed and moved to Toyosu Market, the Tsukiji outer market, where alleyways are lined with different street vendors selling skewers and bites of seafood, snacks, desserts, and even tea, is still open to the public.
 Even though we had just eaten a large meal right before we went to Tsukiji, we couldn’t resist tasting some of the seafood and desserts we found there.

 If you haven’t fallen into a food coma by now, congratulations!
 And if you have, there is only one thing that’s sure to wake you up: the Robot Restaurant.
 It’s hard to explain in words what you’ll experience at the Robot Show because the experience is so much more stimulating and shocking than words can even describe, so you’ll just have to go experience it for yourself.
 Tickets cost around $70 USD but can vary a bit depending on which website you purchase from and how far out you purchase them.
-I’ve found that you can usually find the lowest prices at this website.

 When you purchase your ticket, you’ll have the option of purchasing a ticket for the show alone or for the show and a meal.
 Robot Restaurant is not known for its food, and you can find much better food at just about any restaurant in its vicinity, so I recommend eating dinner before you arrive.
 You can purchase drinks before and during the show, and they are pretty reasonably priced.

 Our ultimate travel itinerary for three days in Tokyo is action packed and will help you to see the main sights, but it will also leave you wanting more.
 I have no doubt I will return to Tokyo one day, and when I do, I hope to see you there!